brianna-huang/brats-app/README.md

 # Brain Tumor Segmentation App

 ## Project Overview
-The Brain Tumor Segmentation App allows users to upload FLAIR and T1CE brain MRI images for tumor detection.
+The Brain Tumor Segmentation App allows users to upload FLAIR and T1CE brain MRIs for tumor detection.
 It uses an AI model to predict where possible tumors are, overlaying a color segment that highlights the different tumor classes to see their location and shape.
-The main viewer page allows users to scroll through slices of any view (axial, sagittal, coronal).
+The main viewer page allows users to upload .nii files and scroll through slices of any view (axial, sagittal, coronal).

 The app can be used as a teaching & learning aid, allowing radiologists and medical students to practice reading X-rays with AI guidance.